 Excitement is building in gaming circles as the eagerly-awaited launch of the PlayStation 5 edges ever closer.

 The PS5 will change the face of popular games like the FIFA series, with its ramped-up features opening up a wealth of possibilities.
 FIFA 21 should initially be released on PS4 in its usual September spot, but it certainly looks nailed on to be ready for PS5 when the new console is launched.
+Do not forget to do the FIFA 21 price comparison before purchasing the key.

 Football fans will have a lot to look forward to this summer: a condensed end-of-season schedule in June before continental football competitions are expected to play out in July, followed by the new season expected to start end-August / start of September.